How to buy car insurance in 5 easy steps

 We don't sell your information to third parties.

 Before you start shopping, make sure you understand exactly what you need from a car insurance policy.
-Here are some common questions to consider before you buy car insurance, whether you're getting it for the first time or considering switching policies.
+Here are four things to consider before you buy car insurance, whether you're getting it for the first time or considering switching policies.

-• How much coverage do I need?
-If you have a loan or lease, you may be required to have full-coverage car insurance, which means a policy that includes comprehensive and collision coverage.
-Even if you don't have a loan or lease, you should plan to get full-coverage if you want damage to your own vehicle to be covered by car insurance.
+• Understand how much coverage you need: If you have a loan or lease, you may be required to have full-coverage car insurance — a policy that includes comprehensive and collision coverage.
+Full-coverage is good to have even if it’s not required, so you know your policy covers damage to your own car too.y

-• How does claims-filing work?
-If you've ever filed a car insurance claim before, you know the claims process can sometimes be long and frustrating.
-Consider whether you'd be willing to pay more for a company with high-claims-satisfaction ratings, or whether it's important that the car insurance company you choose offers online or mobile claims-filing.
+• Know how to file a claim: Do some research into the car insurance claims process at each company you’re considering.
+Decide if you’re willing to pay more for a company with high claims-satisfaction ratings, or whether it’s important to you that the company you choose offers online or mobile claims filing.

 What to look for when shopping for car insurance